 Can you create an educational and actionable short course for your customers?
-This will be a great way to showcase your expertise ans build goodwill with potential customers.
-For example, if you were trying to get more customers to sign up to your email marketing platform, you could create a short course called “The Beginners Guide to Email Marketing” which will educate users, and also introduce them to your product and what it can do.
+This will be a great way to showcase your expertise and build goodwill with potential customers.
+For example, if you were trying to get more customers to sign up for your email marketing platform, you could create a short course called “The Beginners Guide to Email Marketing” which will educate users, and also introduce them to your product and what it can do.

 9. Create an Academy